Grey market: Swiss watches

-Barron's has been quoted in saying you can get 40% off fine Swiss Watches in the grey market.
+Barron's has said that in 2017 fine Swiss watches were available for up to 40% lower prices from the grey market.

-The New York Times even going after the Rolex Daytona calling it the hottest watch money can not buy.
+The New York Times even criticized the Rolex Daytona calling it "the hottest watch that money can't buy".

 Sneakers

-One of the biggest Grey Market marketplaces for sneakers is StockX.
+One of the biggest grey market marketplaces for sneakers is StockX.
 Since November 2020, it has also opened up to electronic products with a valuation of almost four billion.

 StockX has planned to go public since October 2019.
-As of January 2022, they have not yet done so.
+As of January 2022, they had not yet done so.

 Corporate action

 The parties most opposed to the grey market are usually the authorised agents or importers, or the retailers of the item in the target market.
 Often this is the national subsidiary of the manufacturer, or a related company.
 In response to the resultant damage to their profits and reputation, manufacturers and their official distribution chain will often seek to restrict the grey market.
 Such responses can breach competition law, particularly in the European Union.
 Manufacturers or their licensees often seek to enforce trademark or other intellectual-property laws against the grey market.
 Such rights may be exercised against the import, sale and/or advertisement of grey imports.
 In 2002, Levi Strauss, after a 4-year legal case, prevented the UK supermarket Tesco from selling grey market jeans.
 However, such rights can be limited.
 Examples of such limitations include the first-sale doctrine in the United States and the doctrine of the exhaustion of rights in the European Union.

 When grey-market products are advertised on Google, eBay or other legitimate web sites, it is possible to petition for removal of any advertisements that violate trademark or copyright laws.
 This can be done directly, without the involvement of legal professionals.
 For example, eBay will remove listings of such products even in countries where their purchase and use is not against the law.
 Manufacturers may refuse to supply distributors and retailers (and with commercial products, customers) that trade in grey market goods.
 They may also more broadly limit supplies in markets where prices are low.
 Manufacturers may refuse to honor the warranty of an item purchased from grey market sources, on the grounds that the higher price on the non-grey market reflects a higher level of service even though the manufacturer does of course control their own prices to distributors.
 Alternatively, they may provide the warranty service only from the manufacturer's subsidiary in the intended country of import, not the diverted third country where the grey-market goods are ultimately sold by the distributor or retailer.
 This response to the grey market is especially evident in electronics goods.
 Local laws (or customer demand) concerning distribution and packaging (for example, the language on labels, units of measurement, and nutritional disclosure on foodstuffs) can be brought into play, as can national standards certifications for certain goods.